Screen printing from Munich

 is printed with corresponding color

-Through years of experience in screen printing, our team masters a variety of different printing techniques.
-The iris printing is very popular and always provides a visually impressive result.
-By mixing the colors directly on the screen itself can be created so, even in screen printing, simple or multi-colored color gradients.
-Our printers are specialists in iris printing and will realize your wishes with the highest precision.
+Thanks to years of experience in screen printing, our team has mastered a variety of different printing techniques.
+Iris printing is a special type of screen printing and always ensures a visually impressive result with many colors.
+By mixing the colors with the squeegee directly on the screen itself, the screen printing process also makes it possible to create single or multi-colored gradients.
+Our printers are specialists in iris printing and will realize your colour gradients with the highest precision using the rubber squeegee.

-With additives, a 3D effect can be achieved in screen printing that lies raised on the textile.
+With additives, a 3D effect can be achieved in screen printing that is raised on the textile.
+We are your partner when it comes to difficult to implement screen printing.

-Relief screen printed on a fine mesh shirt
+Relief printed by screen printing on a fine mesh shirt.

-The screen printing is characterized by excellent color reproduction.
-In addition, there are also various special colors that can be applied over the entire surface.
+Screen printing is characterized by excellent color reproduction.
+In addition, there are also various effect colors that can be applied over the entire surface.
+We are happy to coordinate the right technique.

 Flurescent colors printed by screen printing.
 Here in the view in daylight.